Waroona, Western Australia: Present day

-Waroona is located on South Western Highway, 113 km south of Perth at the foot of the Darling Range and has a population of about 1,800.
+Waroona is located on South Western Highway, 110 km south of Perth at the foot of the Darling Range and has a population of about 3,100.
 Agriculture (including dairying) and tourism are the major economic activities, and an irrigation system from the Drakesbrook Weir waters the town and nearby agricultural areas.
 Every October the town hosts the Waroona Agricultural Show.

 Waroona has a recreation centre, swimming pool, two public sports ovals and a new skatepark.
 Until the 1990s, an abattoir operated from the town, but one in nearby Harvey now fulfils this purpose, and some Waroona residents work there.
 Shopping needs are met by local businesses and supermarkets.
 Nearby Waroona Dam is a popular tourist and picnic spot and camping ground, offering activities such as canoeing and water-skiing.
 Drakesbrook Weir has a new nature playground, shady trees and grassed picnic area with free gas bar-b-ques.
 Several heritage trails and art and craft shops, an antique shop, artists studios and two hotels/motels are also located in Waroona.
 The shire president is Mike Walmsley.

 Waroona is renowned for having Western Australia's largest Fairy Door Trail.
 There are over 300 fairy doors to discover throughout Waroona and the Fairy Door Trail covers more square kilometres than any other in Western Australia, and possibly Australia.
 Magic Barn Fairy Garden is dedicated to everything fairies and is one of Waroona's most popular destinations.

-Waroona is only one hour south of Perth and is fast becoming a top tourist town with so many aquatic and recreational activities.
+Waroona is located approximately 110 kilometers south of Perth (about a 1.5 hour drive) and offers various water-based and outdoor recreational activities.